Rutgers' Award-Winning Legal Clinics Are National Models

 Rutgers Law serves as a national model for modern, “in-house” clinical programs and was one of the first law schools in the nation to make a substantial commitment to them as part of the institution’s mission.

 Rutgers Law was ranked 19th nationwide by U.S. News & World Report's 2018 "Best Graduate Schools" law school specialty rankings and is consistently ranked as one of the top clinical programs in the country in annual surveys.

-Rutgers Law School is a pioneer in clinical education and currently boasts 21 clinics across its two campuses in Newark and Camden where student casework for actual clients ins principally supervised by full-time Rutgers Law faculty.
-Students in the clinical education programs learn specialty skills and work with actual clients on numerous issues - including Constitutional Rights, International Human Rights, Domestic Violence, Non-Profit and Small Business Development, Intellectual Property, Children's Rights, Criminal and Civil Justice, and many others.
+Rutgers Law School is a pioneer in clinical education and currently boasts 16 clinics across its two campuses in Newark and Camden where student casework for actual clients ins principally supervised by full-time Rutgers Law faculty.
+Students in the clinical education programs learn lawyering skills and development of professional identity, working with clients on numerous issues - including Constitutional Rights, International Human Rights, Domestic Violence, Non-Profit and Small Business Development, Intellectual Property, Children's Rights, Criminal and Civil Justice, and many others.

 Read our accomplishments during the past school year at Rutgers Law Clinic News.

 Several members of the clinical faculty are leaders in the national clinical legal education community, and multiple members have recently served as chairpersons of the Association of American Law Schools (AALS) Clinical Section, as members of the AALS Clinical Section’s Executive Committee, the AALS Standing Committee on Clinical Education, the Clinical Legal Education Association (CLEA) Board of Directors, and the Board of Editors of the Clinical Law Review.
 Its talented and diverse faculty and students have garnered several national awards for groundbreaking accomplishments in teaching, advocacy, scholarship, and service.

-Rutgers Law students, under the supervision of clinical professors, work with actual low-income and underserved clients and community groups on real cases in areas ranging from child advocacy to small business counseling.
 Rutgers clinic students have freed wrongfully imprisoned persons, helped qualified immigrants successfully receive asylum, obtained specialized appropriate educational services for children with disabilities, protected victims of domestic violence, handled major business transactions, the formation of corporate non-profits, worked on copyrights and trademarks, and have completed Congressional and public policy research and principal and amicus briefs in cases in the nation’s and state’s highest courts.
 Our clinical faculty is widely-published and has received numerous recent awards.